Gaymedia/QueerDarkMode/README.md

 # QueerDarkMode

 **Important note:** Neither I nor this project officially have anything to do with DBNA.
 I do not take any responsibility for the function, correctness and security of this code.
-The use of this code is at your own risk.
+The use of this code takes place at your own risk.

 ## What is QueerDarkMode?

-QueerDarkMode is a CSS file packaged as an extension for Google Chrome, Firefox and Opera, which wraps the community design of the german queer-social platform DBNA in a dark garb.
+QueerDarkMode is an browser extension for Google Chrome, Firefox and Opera, which offers the possibility to change the community design of the german queer-social platform DBNA.
+The extension comes with two different dark designs, which can be switched between by clicking on the toolbar icon.
+Here the design can also be temporarily deactivated.

 The design can be used on the desktop as well as in the mobile version of DBNA.

 ## How can I install it?